Edit Properties of Plots

 You can use the Edit Colorbar dialog box to edit the properties of the colorbar.

-To edit the colorbar, right-click on the colorbar and then click Edit colorbar.
+To edit the colorbar, right-click on the colorbar and then click Edit... to open the Figure Browser with the colorbar element selected.

 The dialog box contains three sections: